serval-uni-lu/clarification-competition/README.md

 The same setting has to be applied when evaluating the responses.

 ## Evaluation Criteria
-Clarification algorithms will be scored based on a set of criteria that evaluate both _clarification efficiency_ and _effectiveness_:
+Clarification algorithms will be scored based on a set of criteria that evaluate both _clarification effectiveness_ and _quality_:

-1. **Turn-discounted Success:** The effectiveness of the clarification algorithm to produce a correct implementation in the fewest clarification turns possible:
+1. **Clarification effectiveness:** The effectiveness of the clarification algorithm is measured via `turn-discounted success` (TDS) as our core metric.
+TDS measures the ability to produce a correct implementation in the fewest clarification turns possible:

 $$\text{TDS} = \frac{1}{n} \sum^n_{i = 1} Pass_i * \frac{1}{\log_2(n_i + 2)},$$

    where $Pass_i = 1$ if the i-th solution pass the developer tests and $n_i$ is the number of clarification turns.

-2. **nDCG:** The quality of the clarification in each turn.
+2. **Clarification quality:** The quality of the clarification in each turn is measured via an adapted version of `normalized discounted cumulative gain` (nDCG).
 An LLM judge decides in each clarification turn whether the clarification question was good (see criteria below), producing a hit sequence $H = (h_1, ..., h_n)$ with $h_i = 1$ for good questions and $h_i = 0$ otherwise.
 The dicounted cumulative gain is the computed by:

 $$DCG = \sum^n_{i = 1} \frac{h_i}{\log_2(i + 1)}$$

 $nDCG = DCG/IDCG$ normalizes DCG with an idealized score (all question were good), thus rewarding clarification systems that continously produce good clarification questions.

-3. **Pass@1:** The raw pass rate of the implementation produced by the clarification algorithms.
+3. **Additional Metrics:** We report additional metrics such as `Pass@1`, `clarification rate` and `over-asking rate`. `Pass@1` is the raw pass rate of the implementation produced by the clarification algorithms. `clarification rate` is the percentage of tasks where the clarification algorithm produces at least one question. `over-asking rate` is the percentage of tasks that are sufficiently specified (an LLM can solve the task without clarification) and the algorithm still produces clarifying questions.

 **Quality Criteria: what is a "good" clarification question?** Clarification questions are judged with respect to:
 - **Criticality:** A question that addresses a real blocker to a correct solution,